Cohen & Steers Closed-End Opportunity Fund, Inc. (NYSE:FOF) Plans $0.09 Monthly Dividend

-Cohen & Steers Closed-End Opportunity Fund, Inc. (NYSE:FOF) declared a monthly dividend on Thursday, July 1st, investing.com reports.
-Shareholders of record on Wednesday, July 14th will be given a dividend of 0.087 per share on Friday, July 30th.
+Cohen & Steers Closed-End Opportunity Fund, Inc. (NYSE:FOF) announced a monthly dividend on Friday, July 2nd, Wall Street Journal reports.
+Investors of record on Wednesday, August 18th will be paid a dividend of 0.087 per share on Tuesday, August 31st.
 This represents a $1.04 dividend on an annualized basis and a yield of 7.17%.
-The ex-dividend date is Tuesday, July 13th.
+The ex-dividend date is Tuesday, August 17th.

 Receive News & Ratings for Cohen & Steers Closed-End Opportunity Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Cohen & Steers Closed-End Opportunity Fund and related companies with MarketBeat.com's FREE daily email newsletter.